 coreboot/util/cbmem$ sudo ./cbmem -c | grep ^ME ME: FW Partition Table : OK ME: Bringup Loader Failure : NO ME: Firmware Init Complete : NO ME: Manufacturing Mode : YES ME: Boot Options Present : NO ME: Update In Progress : NO ME: Current Working State : Recovery ...

-Disclaimer: ME neutralization is an ongoing effort and requires tailored work across different models and chipsets (for example, we have found the ME cleaner tool to cause problems with Wi-Fi on Skylake).
-As such, in the interest of not delaying your order, the ME may or may not be factory-neutralized at the time of shipment (so please don’t panic if it isn’t).
-We expect to provide coreboot image updates that will address this issue as we make progress.
+Disclaimer: ME neutralization and disablement is an ongoing and repeated effort requiring tailored work across different models and chipsets (for example, we once found the ME cleaner tool to cause problems with Wi-Fi on Skylake, and had to solve that first).
+As such, in the interest of not delaying your order, sometimes the ME may or may not be factory-disabled at the time of shipment (so please don’t panic if it isn’t); in such situations, we typically provide coreboot image updates that address the issue once we solve it soon after.

 Checking whether microcode updates are applied or not in your image